vincent-noel/WebMaBoSS/README.md

 WebMaBoSS allows you to store, modify, and simulate MaBoSS models.
 You can also import/export models in other compatible formats (SBML-qual, GINsim, BNet).
 Models can also be imported from public databases (BioModels, CellCollective).

-WebMaBoSS is available as a docker container that can quickly be developped locally.
+WebMaBoSS is available as a docker container that can quickly be deployed locally.
+You will need [Docker](https://docs.docker.com/get-docker/) and optionally [Docker-Compose](https://docs.docker.com/compose/install/).
 A live version is deployed at [https://maboss.curie.fr/WebMaBoSS/](https://maboss.curie.fr/WebMaBoSS).

 ### Use live version